 I love historical romance novels, always have, always will.
 However, I became quite frustrated by the lack of African- American historical novels.
-In my quest to find suitable novels, I regularly came up short.
+In my quest to find suitable books, I regularly came up short.
 Of course, there were tons and tons of authors writing contemporary African-American romance, but very few in the genre I craved.

 So, I decided that if I wanted to see more African- American historical novels, I had better write one.
 The story of Benedicte and Yearie came about in my quest to find what love would have looked like during the late 1700’s.
 What would be their challenges?
 Who would they attract?
 How far would they go to obtain that love?

 Slaves that obtained manumission were sometimes able to secure jobs.
-Many were skilled at crafts such as, tailors, laundress, carpenter, blacksmith, coopers, cobblers, etc. Since the demand for such talents were great in 18th - century New Orleans, free persons of color were able to fulfill these roles.
+Many were skilled at crafts such as tailors, laundress, carpenter, blacksmith, coopers, cobblers, etc. Since the demand for such talents was great in 18th - century New Orleans, free persons of color were able to fulfill these roles.
 Much to the chagrin of many, they were successful at securing a decent living for themselves and their families.
 These were important factors for the thread of this story.

 With that said, I hope you enjoy Benedicte and Yearie’s journey, may it be as much as a pleasure to read, as it was to write.
 Thank you for reading!